Healing nervous system – Fear of Abandonment Series: PART 3

 This is where nervous system healing and transformation begins.

 Let’s bring it all together now.
-If fear of abandonment has ruled your inner world, transformation doesn’t mean fear disappears forever it means fear no longer dictates your life.
+If fear of abandonment has ruled your inner world, transformation doesn’t mean that fear disappears forever, it means fear no longer dictates your life.

 You trust that even if sadness arises you can handle it.